 In the world of pigs, having antibiotics on hand is a necessity.
 At least snag some LA-200 from Tractor Supply to keep on hand.
 It is a great antibiotic to have.
 The Ceftiofur (Excede) is my pick but only available from the vet or HomeLabVet.
 Another one to have on hand is Draxxin, which is amazing for pneumonia, however it is very pricey!
 Again, you can get a script from your vet or order from HomeLabVet.

-- LA-200 (Oxytetracycline injectable) – available over the counter at tractor supply
+- LA-200 (Oxytetracycline injectable) – Prescription only or available at HomeLabVet

 - Ceftiofur (Brand name Excede or Excenel) – Prescription only or available at HomeLabVet